Leamand History, Family Crest & Coats of Arms

-Anglo-Saxon name that was originally derived from the baptismal name for the son of Leman, which was taken from the personal name Liefman.
-CITATION[CLOSE]
+The name Leamand has a rich and ancient history.
+It is an Anglo-Saxon name that was originally derived from the baptismal name for the son of Leman, which was taken from the personal name Liefman.

 Early Origins of the Leamand family